kospol/splunk_simpleJavaModularInput/README.md

 There you will be asked to input the configuration for the modular input.
 Then you will be able to see the random generated numbers by going to search and searching for ```index="myinput"``` or ```source="myinput://main"```.

 # Notes
 This example is not perfect nor ideal.
-It is based on the official documentation for the (Splunk Java SDK](dev.splunk.com/view/java-sdk/SP-CAAAER2)
+It is based on the official documentation for the [Splunk Java SDK](dev.splunk.com/view/java-sdk/SP-CAAAER2)

 License
 ----